-How To Reduce Your Mortgage or Rent Payments
+How To Lower Your Mortgage Payments

 Since housing is the largest expense in your budget, it’s also the expense with the most potential: you can save thousands of dollars a year by reducing your housing expenses.

-How To Reduce Your Monthly Mortgage Payment
+How To Lower Your Monthly Mortgage Payment

 If you are having problems affording your monthly mortgage payment, you may feel stuck.
 After all, this is a 30 year commitment, right?
 Wrong.
 Mortgage payments are comprised of four components: principle, interest, taxes and insurance.
 Unless you have a big pile of cash, you can’t do much about the principle, but you can work to reduce the interest, taxes and insurance portion of your bill.
 Here’s how.